-Students are required to provide documentation of a complete polio vaccination series.
-The polio vaccine series consists of:
+Students are required to provide documentation of a complete series of polio vaccine.
+Polio vaccine series consists of:

-A four (4) dose series is acceptable if the last dose is given between 4 and 6 years of age.
+- four (4) dose series is acceptable if the last dose is given between 4 and 6 years of age

 If no evidence of complete vaccinations is provided, students who only need polio protection should receive two doses of IPV-containing vaccine given 4 to 8 weeks apart, followed by a third dose 6 to 12 months after the second dose.

-An initial baseline two-step TST should be completed prior to the first placement.
-The second step should be completed one to four weeks after the first step.
-Documentation of the 2-step TST must be provided with this form.
+Note: The second step should be completed one to four weeks after the first step.

-A student must provide proof of immunity to Varicella, which includes either:
+A student must provide proof of vaccination or immunity to Varicella:

 Non-immune students who have a contraindication to receiving the Varicella vaccine must inform the School of Nursing upon registration and will be referred to the Director of the School of Nursing for advice.

 i A TST must be completed prior to receiving MMR/Varicella vaccinations.

 ii MMR/Varicella vaccinations can be given on the same day.
 If not, they must be administered 4 weeks apart.